We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 It’s extremely easy to get a Turkish IP address using a VPN as long as it has physical servers in Turkey, or it uses Turkish virtual servers.

-Follow the steps below to get an anonymous Turkish IP address:
+If you prefer written instructions, follow the steps below to get a Turkish IP address:

 1. Subscribe to a trustworthy VPN service with servers in Turkey.

-2. Download the software and select the ‘Server Locations’ menu on the main screen.
+2. Download the software and select the server locations menu.

 3. Select a Turkey VPN server in a Turkish city of your choice.